ABhangu59/CSI3140_Group17/docs/v01/design_system.md

-# CSI3140 - Yatzy Design System for Yatzy V-02
+# CSI3140 - Yatzy Design System

 This document outlines the design choices that were made in the development of A&T's Yatzy, which will include a brief discussion on the different components of the UI and the code.